Safeguarding and Child Protection

 - liaise with other agencies and attend case conferences

 - notify the allocated Social Worker if there is an unexplained absence of more than two days of a pupil who is on the child protection register.

-- notify the allocated Social Worker if a child who is looked after, has any unauthorised absence.
+- notify the allocated Social Worker and the LAC Designated Teacher if a child who is looked after, has any unauthorised absence.

 - inform LA Child Protection Officer of any action which has been taken in relation to Child Protection concerns

-- discuss any concerns / pass on relevant records to appropriate designated person when a pupil is transferring to another school / establishment
+- discuss any concerns / pass on relevant records to the appropriate DSL when a pupil is transferring to another school / establishment

 - maintain contact with other relevant schools, where there is more than one child in the family, and a child in our school is causing concern

-- support pupils with child protection issues through direct multi agency working, 1;1 assigned time and teacher led PSHE where appropriate
+- support pupils with child protection issues through direct multi agency working, 1;1 assigned time and teacher led PSHE/ Thrive where appropriate

 - ensure that information sharing is appropriate and meets the welfare of the child as the most important consideration